tcrasset/Wave-propagation/README.md

 # Wave-propagation
-Below is just a small exerpt of the full statement `Statement.pdf`
+Below is just a small exerpt of the full statement [Statement.pdf](Statement.pdf).

-Wave propagation at the surface of the ocean can be modelled using the so-called “shallow water” equations, which are derived by depth-integrating the Navier-Stokes equations.
+>Wave propagation at the surface of the ocean can be modelled using the so-called “shallow
+>water” equations, which are derived by depth-integrating the Navier-Stokes equations.

-The domain of study is a rectangle [0, a] × [0, b] whose dimensions and bathymetric map (map of h(x, y)) are given by an input file.
-Sample input files are provided in the directory `Maps/`
+>The domain of study is a rectangle [0, a] × [0, b] whose dimensions and bathymetric map
+>(map of h(x, y)) are given by an input file.
+Sample input files are provided in the directory [`Maps/`]

+In the `Scripts` directory are multiple bash scripts and Slurm scripts to run the program on a cluster.
+There are 2 python scripts, `contour_plot.py` to display the input map files and the output files `eta_XXX.dat`, `u_XXX.dat` and `v_XXX.dat` and `plot.py` to plot the scalabilty of the program using data gathered from running the program using the parameter files in `Report/Parameters`.

+A full analysis can be seen in the Report [Report.pdf](Report.pdf).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.